-As soon as possible, EPA should correct its Environmental Risk Assessment at pages 11, 90-94, to state that there is no reliable evidence that atrazine causes "endocrine effects" in amphibians, fish, mammals or any other kind of animal.
+As soon as possible, EPA should correct its Environmental Risk Assessment at pages 11, 90-94, to state that there is no reliable evidence that atrazine causes "endocrine effects" in the environment.
 EPA's corrected Environmental Risk Assessment should state that there can be no reliable, accurate or useful information regarding atrazine's endocrine effects until and unless there are test methods for those effects that have been properly validated.